Regulations for the Visitatorial Board made under Section 22 of Statute XII

 (3) the board’s recommendations, if any, as to the appropriate penalty or penalties.

-38. The secretary of the board shall ensure that a copy of the document is sent to the Vice-Chancellor, to the presenter, and to the person charged, and also that a copy of Statute XII and of the associated procedural regulations accompany the document sent to the person charged.
+39. The secretary of the board shall ensure that a copy of the document is sent to the Vice-Chancellor, to the presenter, and to the person who is the subject of the complaint, and also that a copy of Statute XII and of the associated procedural regulations accompany the document sent to the person who is the subject of the complaint.

-39. The Chairman may, by an appropriate certificate in writing, correct any accidental errors in documents recording the decisions of the board.
+40. The chair may, by an appropriate certificate in writing, correct any accidental errors in documents recording the decisions of the board.

-40. The person charged shall be notified of his or her right of appeal under Part H of Statute XII.
+41. The person who is the subject of the complaint shall be notified of his or her right of appeal under Part H of Statute XII.

-41. (1) Where any charge has been upheld and the board has recommended dismissal, the Vice-Chancellor may dismiss forthwith or upon such terms as he or she considers fit.
+42. (1) Where any complaint has been upheld and the board has recommended dismissal, the Vice-Chancellor may dismiss forthwith or upon such terms as he or she considers fit.

-(4) In all cases the Vice-Chancellor's decision shall be communicated to the person charged in writing and to Council.
+(4) In all cases the Vice-Chancellor’s decision shall be communicated to the person who is the subject of the complaint in writing and to Council.